ismagarcia/me/index.md

 The proposed approaches create a coarse lattice in which each cell contains a local description of surface and volume information, required for rendering such regions of the domain.
 This low-bandwidth localized memory access pattern is increasingly advantageous in many-core architectures, were the usage of random-access parallel data structures is crucial to provide fast rendering speed and good visual quality.
 </div>
 &nbsp;
-_Keywords_: Spatial data, Parallel Computing, Spatial Hashing, Surface Parameterization, Subdivision Surfaces, Surface Simplification
+_Keywords_: Spatial data, Dense and Sparse Data Structures, Parallel Computing, Spatial Hashing, Surface Parameterization, Subdivision Surfaces, Surface Simplification

 #### Interactive Applications for Sketch-Based Editable Polycube Map
 ![Octocat](assets/img/editablepc_tvc2013_teaser.png){:width="128px"} IEEE Transactions on Visualization and Computer Graphics, (Volume:19, Issue: 7, July 2013); Ismael Garcia, Jiazhi Xia, Ying He, Shi-Qing Xin, Gustavo Patow <a href="https://ieeexplore.ieee.org/document/6361388">[pdf]</a>